chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.10.4] - 2025-09-21

+- Fixed
+  - On changing the "Load Mods" option - the tool will reload the game data automatically

 ### [0.10.3] - 2025-09-20